 A dedicated feminist, activist and academic with a strong interdisciplinary research agenda focused on gender activism, intersectionality, social justice & social change.
 Joined Nottingham Trent University as a lecturer in criminology in 2019, after finishing my doctoral studies in Social Policy at the University of Kent.
 Her work over a decade on gender-focused social and political activism has led to law and policy reform in Egypt.
-Her first book explored the ways in which Islamic values are created, reformulated, and fed into the perceptions of young females.
-Her current projects include the publishing of a monograph with Bloomsbury entitled; The Secular Muslim Woman: An Alternative Voice in the War of Ideas.
+Her first book explored the ways in which Islamic values are created, reformulated, and fed into the perceptions of young women.
+Her current projects include the publishing of a monograph with Bloomsbury entitled; The Secular Muslim Woman: Battling Fundamentalism and Gender Equality.